dwyl/sendemail/README.md

 #### Simple Example:

-> Set the template directory
+> Set the template directory for your project:

 ```sh
 email.setTemplateDir(__dirname + '/path/to/templates/')
 ```